Agnes Vernon: 1917

 The Bluebird comedy The Man Who Took a Chance, starring Franklyn Farnum, was released on February 19, 1917.

 This production was only Vernon's second feature film.
 Two more Bluebird comedies followed — The Clock and Bringing Home Father, with the same cast and director.

 In mid-1917, Agnes Vernon informed Universal she had permanently changed her prenomen from Agnes to Brownie.
 Vernon's baptismal name was Agnes, but even with her long, cork-screw blonde curly locks, her friends called her "Brownie".
-The nickname referred to her prominent brown eyes and her fondness for wearing brown appeal.
+The nickname referred to her prominent brown eyes and her fondness for wearing brown apparel.
 After her announcement, she wanted her screen credits to read "Brownie Vernon".
 Bringing Home Father released June 4, 1917, marked the first time Vernon's screen credit reads "Brownie Vernon" instead of "Agnes Vernon".

 In the Fall of 1917, -year-old director William Worthington departed Universal, moved to New York, and went to work for Goldwyn.
 Before his departure, he completed directing three Bluebirds featuring Farnum and Vernon.
 The first was Bringing Home Father.
 The Car of Chance released on July 9, and the last film, The Clean-Up, had an August 6 release date.

 After Worthington's departure, Carl Laemmle selected -year-old Elmer Clifton as Worthington's replacement.
 Clifton started as an actor in 1912, acquiring roles in various D. W. Griffith projects.
 Griffith and Joseph Henabery mentored him personally.
 Although Clifton was an actor with no prior directorial experience, Universal gave him the high-profile assignment of directing Bluebird films.
 The first film that Clifton bore the sole responsibility for directing was the Bluebird production of The Flame of Youth, released on June 16, 1917.
 His next film was Midnight Man, released on August 13, 1917.

 A Stormy Knight, released on September 9, 1917, would only be the third film Clifton directed.
 The movie starred veteran actor -year-old Franklyn Farnum and -year-old Brownie Vernon.
 It would become the last film Vernon made with Farnum before he would become a "lone star."
 Clifton's fifth film was Flirting with Death released on September 18, 1917, attempted to cash in on the previous successful pairing of -year-old Herbert Rawlinson and Vernon.
 During the filming of Flirting with Death, director Clifton set a new record for scenes in a five-reel film.
 Clifton was said to have filmed 927 scenes for the film, double the number normally found in a feature film of this length.